Articles & Dilemmas

 24 Jun 20

-by By David Goldfeld, UBank + BFO Young Ambassador
+by By David Goldfeld, UBank + BFSO Young Ambassador

 An initial meeting to assess the needs and values of a potential new customer turns in to a self-reflection exercise that sees you questioning your own values and where your duty lies.